-Tagalog Language Solutions
+Tagalog Language Services

 Although Pilipino is not considered a dialect but a language, it is in truth based on the language Tagalog.
 Tagalog is the base for Pilipino which is one of the two official languages of the Philippines.